Frequently Asked Questions About our Montgomery County Voter Guide

 How often is the information updated?

 Whenever it needs to be.
-This guide is ongoing and iterative, and the hope is more candidates will clarify or improve their public positions over time.
+This guide is ongoing and iterative, and the hope is that more candidates will clarify or improve their public positions over time.
+There is also an instagram account and whatsapp announcement chat where new updates will be pushed out.

 Issues Considered

 This guide highlights what I’ve found and what activists have shared.
-In addition, candidates were asked directly about the following:
+In addition, candidates were asked directly (via email) about the following:

 Congressional Candidates: